 The Changing of the Evzones Guard is an unmissable experience.
 This unforgettable ceremony takes place hourly in front of the Tomb of the Unknown Soldier, just outside Hotel Grand Bretagne.
 Everything about these highly-trained, disciplined soldiers is in honour of those who gave their lives for Greek independence – even down to the 400 pleats in their uniform skirts: a reminder of the 400 years of Ottoman occupation.

 Top tip: if your schedule allows, come back for the Changing of the Guards on a Sunday at 11am to see the ceremony with its accompanying military band.

 The National Gardens are a welcome escape from the afternoon heat and buzz of the city.
 A former Royal retreat, this oasis is open to everyone; walk through its shaded pathways and enjoy the tranquil lakes and beautiful flower gardens.

 The gardens connect easily to Zappeion, Hadrian’s Arch, the Temple of Zeus and Kallimarmaro Stadium, the original host of the Olympic Games.
 You can visit them all in an afternoon so be sure to wear comfortable shoes!

 Evening: dinner at GB Roof Garden

-With uninterrupted views of the Acropolis and the Parliament, toast your perfect day and reflect on your time in Athens.
-Dinner at GB Roof Garden is a celebratory affair, showcasing the best from new Mediterranean cuisine: think sea bass carpaccio; lobster orzo with roasted tomatoes or lamb with smoked eggplant.
+Toast a perfect day and reflect on your time in Athens with unparalleled views of the Acropolis and Parliament.
+Dinner at the GB Roof Garden Restaurant is a celebratory affair, showcasing the best from new Mediterranean cuisine: think sea bass carpaccio; lobster orzo with roasted tomatoes or lamb with smoked eggplant.
 You’re in for a treat with creations from award-winning French pastry chef Arnaud Larher for dessert – truly the icing on the cake!